 To aid in the visualization of tissue during embedding, and to mark tissue for orientation of subsequent sections, it is common for laboratories to use dyes or other marking paint at the grossing stage.
 However, the dyes and paints can cause dye build-up on the liquid level sensors and this can compromise performance.
 For this reason, it is essential that the liquid level sensors are cleaned daily.
-See page 142 for instructions.
+See 7.1.2 - LLS cleaning tool and wax vent plug for instructions.